 The student dashboard is the main ‘home’ area that you use to navigate Codio.
-This is what it looks like:
+There are currently 2 dashboard views and you can swap between them toggling the New Look button on the top right.

 From the Courses screen you can view your classes, courses, projects and help by using the links on the left hand panel.